ZYY0844/radarODE-MTL/README.md

 # radarODE-MTL
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Famazing0844%2FradarODE-MTL&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=vistors&edge_flat=false)](https://hits.seeyoufarm.com)

-## Intuitive Explanation and Introduction
-Radar-based vital sign monitoring has been invested for a long time, and the community is always pursuing on capturing more fine-grained cardiac signal with better noise robustness (especially for body movement or moving subjects).
-This repository contains two of our studies to improve the robustness of ECG recovery using the multi-task learning (MTL) paradigm.

-##
-``radarODE-MTL`` is an open-source library built on [PyTorch](https://pytorch.org/) and Multi-Task Learning (MTL) framework [LibMTL](https://github.com/median-research-group/LibMTL).
+``radarODE-MTL`` is an open-source repository built on [PyTorch](https://pytorch.org/) and Multi-Task Learning (MTL) framework [LibMTL](https://github.com/median-research-group/LibMTL) and contains:
 Code for Paper:
 1. [radarODE: An ODE-embedded deep learning model for contactless ECG reconstruction from millimeter-wave radar](https://arxiv.org/abs/2408.01672)
 2. [radarODE-MTL: A Multi-Task Learning Framework with Eccentric Gradient Alignment for Robust Radar-Based ECG Reconstruction](https://arxiv.org/abs/2410.08656)
 Presentations for:
 1. radarODE
 2. radarODE-MTL
 3. Introduction of popular MTL optimization stratigies

 :partying_face: Any problem please send them in Issues or Email [:email:](yuanyuan.zhang16@student.xjtlu.edu.cn).

+## Intuitive Explanation and Introduction
+Radar-based vital sign monitoring has been invested for decades, and the community is always pursuing on capturing more fine-grained cardiac signal with better noise robustness (especially for body movement or moving subjects).
+This repository contains two of our studies to improve the robustness of ECG recovery using the multi-task learning (MTL) paradigm and ordinary differential equation (ODE).

+We

+**radarODE**
 ## Citation

 If you find our work helpful for your research, please cite our paper: